 The data collected by UMONS through the dedicated area for evaluators at the C2W submission platform is solely gathered for the purposes of the evaluation procedure.
 The personal data include the first name, surname, e-mail address and bank information.
-By agreeing to evaluate C2W applications, the evaluators agree with the processing of this personal data as part of their application.
+By agreeing to evaluate C2W applications, the evaluators agree with the processing of this personal data as part of their application (lawfulness of processing : consent).